techhoney15/phone-js-ts/README.md

 # phonevalidate

+A simple, lightweight, and easy-to-implement utility to validate international phone numbers and retrieve structured information—including country name, country codes, and formatted phone numbers.

 Easily check if a phone number is valid for a specific country and calling code.
 Just provide the country code, calling code, and phone number to get a detailed validation result.

-A simple utility to validate international phone numbers and retrieve structured information—including country name, country codes, and formatted phone numbers.

 > **Guideline:** If you provide both the calling code and country code, do **not** append the calling code to the phone number itself.
 The phone number should only contain the local part.